securethelogs/Powersosh/README.md

 To run Powersosh:

-Download the script on my GitHub:
-Open PowerShell and navigate to the script.
-Run: Import-Module .\powersosh.ps1
+- Run: Import-Module .\powersosh.ps1
-Run: powersosh
+- Run: powersosh

 Enter the username and Powersosh will search the web: